MaxVarverakis/Stepper/README.md

 ## Background Info

 To run this code, you must first have the Arduino IDE downloaded onto your machine.
-If you're using the computer in Jack's lab near the microscope (not the microscope computer), then it should already be installed.
+If you're using the computer in Jacks' lab near the microscope (not the microscope computer), then it should already be installed.
 This code was written using Arduino version (1.8.15).
 If for some reason the Arduino IDE is not installed, use this link: